By: Chris ⎜ Last updated

 Juvet Landskapshotell

-If you're going to spend one night on this route, spend it at Juvet.
-The hotel sits in a birch forest above the Valldøla river, a few minutes' drive from Gudbrandsjuvet, and it was designed by the same architects: Jensen & Skodvin.
-Seven glass-walled cabins perch on stilts among the trees, each one angled to frame a different view of the river, the forest, or the mountains across the valley.
-Two smaller "bird houses" sit higher up.
+The hotel is located in a birch forest above the Valldøla river, a few minutes' drive from Gudbrandsjuvet, and it was designed by the same architects.
+There are seven glass-walled cabins perched on stilts among the trees, each one angled to frame a different view of the river, the forest, or the mountains across the valley.
+Two smaller "bird houses" sit a bit higher up.
 A restored 19th-century barn serves as the restaurant, where guests eat together at a communal table.

 Cabin at Juvet Landskapshotell nestled in the forest